Toho Gakuen Conservatory,Tokyo - M.M.

 Tokyo College of Music- B.M.

 Japanese violinist Koko Watanabe is passionate to share the excitement of music making with everyone.
 She has given orchestral, solo and chamber music performances in the U.S. and Japan.
-Koko performs frequently with the Pittsburgh Symphony, with whom she went on tour to NYC’s Lincoln Center and recorded Beethoven’s 9th Symphony, both conducted by Manfred Honeck.
+Koko was a musician of the Nashville Symphony for the 21-22 season and performs frequently with the Pittsburgh Symphony, with whom she went on tour to NYC’s Lincoln Center and recorded Beethoven’s 9th Symphony, Tchaikovsky’s 5th Symphony and Schulhoff’s Five Pieces conducted by Manfred Honeck.
 She has also played regularly with Alabama Symphony Orchestra.
 Currently, She is a member of ProMusica Chamber Orchestra and DesMoines Metro Opera, where she served as assistant concertmaster in summer of 2019.